Asymmetry and structural information in preferential attachment graphs: Proof of Theorem

 \end{lemma} \begin{proof} This can be seen by deriving a formula for the probability assigned to a given graph $g$ by the model and noting that it only depends on the structure and admissibility (a graph is said to be admissible if it is in $\Adm(S)$ for some unlabeled graph $S$).
 If $g$ is not admissible, then there exists some $t \in [n]$ such that the degree of vertex $t$ at time $t$ is not equal to $m$.
 This has probability $0$, so $P(G=g) = 0$.

-Now, if $g$ is an admissible graph, then we can write $P(G=g)$ as a product over possible degrees of vertices at time $n$: let $\deg_g(v)$ denote the degree of vertex $v$ in $g$.
-We consider the immediate ancestors (i.e., the parents, the vertices that chose to connect to $v$) of $v$ in $\dag(g)$, denoting the number of edges that they supply to $v$ by $d_1(v), ..., d_{k(v)}(v)$, where $k(v)$ is the number of parents of $v$.
-We also denote by $K_g(v)$ the number of orders in which the parents of $v$ could have arrived in the graph (which is only a function of $\udag(g)$.
+Now, if $g$ is an admissible graph on $n$ vertices, then we can write $P(G=g)$ as a product over possible degrees of vertices at time $n$: let $\deg_g(v)$ denote the degree of vertex $v$ in $g$.
+We consider the set $N_g(v)$ of immediate ancestors (i.e., the parents, the vertices that chose to connect to $v$) of $v$ in $\dag(g)$, denoting the number of edges that they supply to $v$ by $d_1(v), ..., d_{k(v)}(v)$, where $k(v)$ is the number of parents of $v$.
 Then we can write $P(G=g)$ as follows:

+This arises from the following considerations: the probability $\Pr(G = g)$ is a ratio, the denominator of which is a product, with each vertex choice index $j$ contributing a factor of $2m(j-1)$.
+The numerator is computed as follows: the number of ways that each vertex's connection choices may have been made contributes a multinomial coefficient, resulting in the factorial factors of $(m!)^{n-1}$ and $\frac{1}{d_i!}$.
+Finally, the fact that vertex $v$ in the $v$ product has degree $d$ (i.e., is chosen $d-m$ times) contributes the factor of $\frac{d!}{(m-1)!}$.

-Here, each factor of the $v$ product corresponds to the sequence of $d-m$ choices to connect to vertex $v$, which can be ordered in a number of ways determined by the structure of $\dag(g)$.
-The innermost product gives the contribution of each such choice.
-Since this formula is only in terms of the degree sequence of the graph and $\udag(g)$, two graphs that are admissible and have the same unlabeled DAG must have the same probability, which completes the proof. \end{proof}
+Since this formula is only in terms of the degree sequence of the graph and $\udag(g)$, two graphs that are admissible and have the same unlabeled DAG must have the same probability, which completes the proof. \end{proof} Strictly speaking, the above lemma only holds for the version of the model in which vertex degrees are updated after every choice made by a new vertex.
+However, the relative rarity of multiple edges implies similar results (with additional factors of the form $e^{o(n)}$) hold for other versions of the model.
+This is sufficient for our entropy computations, since we are generally concerned with expected logarithms of probabilities.

 \begin{lemma} Fix an unlabeled graph $S$ on $n$ nodes with $P(S(G) = S) > 0$ with some fixed $m \geq 1$.
 Then the number of distinct unlabeled directed graphs with undirected structure $S$ is at most $e^{\Theta(n)}$. \end{lemma} \begin{proof} Observe that the number of edges in $S$ is $\Theta(n)$, as it arises with positive probability from $\PA(m; n)$ and $m$ is fixed.
 Then note that each of the $\Theta(n)$ edges may be given one of two orientations, resulting in at most $2^{\Theta(n)}$ distinct directed graphs, which completes the proof. \end{proof}

 The next lemma shows that $H(\sigma | \sigma(G))$ may be expressed in terms of the quantities just defined. \begin{lemma} Fix $m \geq 1$ and consider $G \sim \PA(m; n)$.
 Let $\sigma \in \Sy_n$ be a uniformly random permutation.
 Then